cansucullu/recipes/vectors/README.md

 But, none of them was like the one I used to draw during my math studies with pen and paper.

-So, I decided to create a snippet of my own.
-And, here is the result!
+Finally, I have decided to create a snippet of my own.
+And here is the result!

 ![vectos-example.png](https://raw.githubusercontent.com/cansucullu/recipes/master/vectors/vectors-example.png)